-Supply chain is a catalyst to reducing costs, maintaining high quality of care, and improving patient outcomes—all elements critical to the CQO Movement.
-Improving communication and collaboration across the healthcare field, and creating a leaner more efficient supply chain are driving forces that are now changing the environment for supply chain professionals across the country.
+Supply chain is a catalyst for reducing costs, maintaining high quality care, and improving patient outcomes—all elements critical to the CQO Movement.
+Improving communication and collaboration across the health care field, and creating a leaner more efficient supply chain are driving forces that are now changing the environment for supply chain professionals across the country.

-The supply chain ecosystem has contributed to the 25% waste in the healthcare system according to a study by the National Academy of Medicine.
+The supply chain ecosystem has contributed to the 25% waste in the health care system, according to a study by the National Academy of Medicine.
 Contributors to this waste are built into our processes because of product outdates, upgrades, and conversions; contract changes; physician preferences; and mergers and acquisitions.
-We can accept that reality while at the same time learn to incorporate spend reduction and cost recovery efforts as standard practice.
-Through technology, we can broaden communication across the healthcare community to become more efficient, free funds for other initiatives, and add greater value to healthcare.
+We can accept that reality while at the same time learning to incorporate spend reduction and cost recovery efforts as standard practice.
+Through technology, we can broaden communication across the health care community to become more efficient, free funds for other initiatives, and add greater value to health care.

 - Understand the various contributors and the impact of waste on health care.

 - Recognize the importance of collaboration across the broader health care community to create a leaner, more efficient supply chain.

 - Identify the possibilities and limitations of various spend reduction and cost recovery options that directly affect cost of care.

 - Cori Hahn — VP of Sales & New Member Acquisition, H-Source

 - Samantha Hutchinson — Project Coordinator, UCHealth